 The next steps

 Seeking legal advice is recommended if you find yourself involved in an accident in a public place which causes you to suffer an injury or injuries you believe were caused by negligence on the owner or business’ part.
-A legal expert can help you assess the amount of compensation potentially available to you, as well as help you through the process of filing a claim.
+A Best Personal injury lawyer can help you assess the amount of compensation potentially available to you, as well as help you through the process of filing a claim.